sorin-ionescu/prezto/README.md

    - Check that the issue has not already been reported.
    - Check that the issue has not already been fixed in the latest code.
-   - Open an issue with a clear title and description in gramatically correct, complete sentences.
+   - Open an issue with a clear title and description in grammatically correct, complete sentences.

 ### Pull Request